scotws/LiaraForth/docs/WORDLIST.md

 ***Size*** - If a native word, number of bytes the code uses (without the final RTS); if Forth word, number of characters.
 If the information is not available yet, size is "(TBA)".

 ***Cycles*** - For native words, the number of machine cycles the routine uses.
 For Forth words, this will usually be "n/a" because of the effort involved.
 If the information is not available yet, size is "(TBA)".
+If the routine calls other words, there will be a "+" after the cycle number.